RemyRM/SRNotes/README.md

 # Usage
 ## Setting up
+Download the installer from the releases tab or clone the respository and build the application yourself.

 On first time use you will likely want to edit some of the settings.
 To do this:
-- Click "Settings" at the top
+- Click "Settings" at the top and use the UI to edit settings OR
 - Click "open settings"
 This will open the Settings.ini file (Located in your appdata/roaming folder) in your default text editor.
 By default the scroll keys are set to PageUp and PageDown.
 It is recommended to set a keybind for scrolling that is not used within your game.

-After editing settings the application needs to be **restarted** manually for the changes to take effect.
+**Note:** After editing settings the application needs to be **restarted** manually for the changes to take effect.

 ## Using the app
 Open the .txt file containing your notes: